RyanTheAllmighty/Docker-Hub-API/README.md

 #### deleteBuildTag(username, name, id)
 This deletes a build tag given by the id for the given repository.

 This method returns nothing on success, but an error in the .catch() block of the promise indicates an error there.

+#### deleteCollaborator(username, name, collaborator)
+This deletes a collaborator given by their username for the given repository.

+This method returns nothing on success, but an error in the .catch() block of the promise indicates an error there.